eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Picoscope test
 - [x] Send Andreas BPM values from NXCALS for the parallel optics and follow up with his FLUKA simulation.
 - [ ] Check Dispersion at BPM1
+- [ ] Correlation between XSEC and scintillator during the 750 and 500 MeV spill test

 ## [[ABTEF on CHIMERA Tuesday 25th from 16h to 17h]]